rohandebsarkar/academic-folio/content/posts/_index.md

 ---
-title: My Blog
+title: Blog
-description: This is the first blog post
+description: This is a collection of blog posts
 ---

-This is the blog page.